oseynnes/SMA/README.md

 NB: for all users, the optional step 3 to add SMA to the *Plugins* menu has changed.
 These instructions are updated bellow.

 ## Supporting information
-Basic user instructions can be found in the original article but there is no manual for now.
+Basic user instructions can be found in the original article but there is no real manual for now, except for [this troubleshooting guide](https://oseynnes.github.io/SMA/).
 Features added after the initial release are only briefly explained in the [changelog](https://github.com/oseynnes/SMA/blob/master/changelog.md).
 Functions of the starting interface also have a short mouse-over explanation.

 ### Installation instructions